mattheww/gomill/gomill_docs/mcts_tuner.rst

 of plain :term:`UCB`.
 To do this, set the :setting:`max_depth` setting to a value greater than 1.

-Initially, this behaves as described in :ref:`the tuning algorithm`.
+Initially, this behaves as described in :ref:`The tuning algorithm <the mcts tuning algorithm>`.
 But whenever a candidate is chosen for the second time, it is :dfn:`expanded`: a new generation of candidates is created and placed as that candidate's children in a tree structure.

 The new candidates are created by sampling their parent's 'division' of optimiser parameter space in the same way as the full space was sampled to